In only a few short years, the Centre has embarked on a range of research programs, both nationally and internationally.

 Hope Research: finding hope for autoimmune disease

-Researchers at the Garvan and Weizmann Institute have uncovered evidence that there is a common cause of autoimmune diseases, a cell in the immune system that has gone ‘rogue’.
+Researchers at the Garvan and Weizmann Institutes have uncovered evidence that there is a common cause of autoimmune diseases, a cell in the immune system that has gone ‘rogue’.
 To keep up with invading viruses and bacteria, which rapidly mutate to evade detection and destruction, the cells of our immune system must change just as quickly.

 ‘Bad mutations’ are an inevitable result of these rapid changes, with these cells more likely to multiply and form a rogue clone in response to the body’s own tissues.